skaupper/VirtualJukebox/README.md

 ### _No devices for playing the track available_

 This happens if no device, linked to the account which was used to get the access token, was found.
-To solve it, start Spotify on any device with that specific account.
+To solve it, start Spotify on any device with that specific account.\

-## TODO
+\
+_**NOTE:** Missing an instruction step above, or anything is unclear in the documentation?
+Feel free to open an issue ticket [here](https://github.com/skaupper/VirtualJukebox/issues)._

 [1]: https://img.shields.io/travis/com/skaupper/virtualjukebox/master?label=Travis%20Build%20Status&logo=travis
 [2]: https://travis-ci.com/skaupper/VirtualJukebox